 Author Notes: My paternal nonna (grandmother) was the quintessential Italian cook.
-She was short, a bit on the round side and everything she cooked in her kitchen was Italian, even after living in a Latin American country for over 30 years.
-I always thought she missed Italy so much, that was the only way she could stay connected to the mother country - By refusing to change her cooking style and adapting new ways.
-She stayed true to her Italian ways.
+She was short, a bit on the round side, and everything she cooked in her kitchen was Italian—even after living in a Latin American country for over 30 years.
+I always thought she missed Italy so much, that the only way she could stay connected to the mother country was by refusing to change her cooking style and adapting new ways.
+She stayed true to her Italian roots.

 And that is how I learned to cook Italian food.
 The old way.
-She was knows for tons of signature dishes.
-And their ranking order was establish by how many people in the family would request them and how often.
+She was known for tons of signature dishes, each ranked by how many and often people in the family would request them.

 This eggplant dip was one of my favorites.
-Even at that young age, with all the grown up ingredients, I loved this dip.
-It’s perfect to eat with toasted bread, or smoother on French bread or on top a steak, or mix into scramble eggs.
-As you can see the application is endless.
-It’s not a complicated recipe, and as always in Italian regional cooking, simplicity rules the day.
+Even at a young age and with all the grown-up ingredients, I loved this dip.
+It’s perfect to eat with toasted French bread, atop a steak, or mixed into scramble eggs.
+The applications are endless.
+It’s not a complicated recipe.
+As always in Italian regional cooking, simplicity rules the day.
 Plus it keeps well in the refrigerator, which gives me an excuse to make a big batch and eat it for days. - Sweetbites —Sweetbites

 Serves 2 cups

-cup of red wine Vinegar (you may use less than this)
+cup of red wine vinegar (you may use less than this)

-- While waiting for the Eggplant, prep your other ingredients by chopping your onions, tomatoes, garlic, capers, olives and measuring your vinegar and sugar.
+- While waiting for the eggplant, prep your other ingredients by chopping the onions, tomatoes, garlic, capers, and olives.
+Also measure the vinegar and sugar.
 Put everything aside.

-- After an hour, gently squeeze (I use a potato ricer to do this task) eggplant to remove excess moisture and pat dry (they need to be very dry).
-Heat about 1 ½ cup of the oil in a heavy skillet over moderately high heat until very hot.
-You can test the oil by adding one of the eggplant cubes, if it rapidly bubbles up, the oil is ready.
+- After an hour, gently squeeze (I use a potato ricer) eggplant to remove excess moisture and pat dry (they need to be very dry).
+Heat about 1 1/2 cup of the oil in a heavy skillet over moderately high heat until very hot.
+You can test the oil by adding one of the eggplant cubes—if it rapidly bubbles up, the oil is ready.
 Fry the eggplant in batches (don’t crowd the pan, you want the eggplant to crisp up) stirring and turning constantly with a slotted spoon, until browned and tender, 3 to 5 minutes per batch.
 Transfer to a tray lined with paper towels to drain and cool.

 - Pour off all but 2 tablespoons oil from skillet, then reduce heat to moderate and cook onion, until translucent.
-Add the garlic and cook until golden, season with salt and pepper, stirring occasionally, about 5 minutes of so.
+Add the garlic and cook until golden, then season with salt and pepper, stirring occasionally, for about 5 minutes or so.

 - Add the eggplants and tomatoes and stir to coat.
-Then add the olives, cappers and cook for about 2-3 minutes more to mesh all the flavors together.
+Then add the olives, cappers and cook for about 2-3 minutes more to meld all the flavors together.

 - Now the tricky part, building the sweet and sour flavor.
-I usually start by adding the vinegar and sugar in increments of 1 tablespoon at a time, stirring and cooking for about 1-2 minutes after each addition and tasting it as you go along until you get the right amount balance to your taste.
-I’m also at the same time, adjusting the salt and pepper if needed.
+I usually start by adding the vinegar and sugar in increments of 1 tablespoon at a time, stirring and cooking for about 1-2 minutes after each addition, tasting as I go along until there's I taste a balance.
+I’m also adjusting the salt and pepper at the same time, if needed.

-- Remember taste, taste and taste some more, as you are cooking along.
+- Remember taste, taste, and taste some more, as you are cooking along.
 Once you find that right sweet and sour punch, simmer uncovered, stirring occasionally for about 15 more minutes.
-Cool to room temperature and served.
+Cool to room temperature and serve.
 You can also store it in a jar and chill in the refrigerator.
 It usually keeps up to a week.

 - This recipe is a Community Pick!